JetBrains/kotlin-compiler-server/README.md

 }'
 ```

-**Get the current Kotlin version**
+### Get the current Kotlin version

 ```shell script
 curl -X GET http://localhost:8080/api/compiler/version
 ```

-Server also supports an [API](https://github.com/JetBrains/kotlin-playground) for the Kotlin Playground library.
+The server also supports an [API](https://github.com/JetBrains/kotlin-playground) for the Kotlin Playground library.

 ## How to add your dependencies to kotlin compiler :books: